MathisVerstrepen/letterboxd-jellyfin/README.md

 This script is not meant to be run on another system than mine.
 It is not very user friendly and I have no intention of making it so.
 If you want to use it, you will have to modify it to suit your needs.

 Currently, the script is deployed as a docker container and run as a cronjob every 10 minutes.
-The docker container is built automatically using my custom deployment pipeline that can be found [not yet public].
+The docker container is built automatically using my custom deployment pipeline that can be found [here](https://github.com/MathisVerstrepen/ApolloLaunchCore).